 - 1. Every requisition order (RO) that is sent to USAID for approval will include an Estimated Lead Time (ELT) for each line item in the order, expressed in number of weeks.
 The ELT is the estimated time it will take for a line item to be delivered to the recipient, starting from the date that USAID approves the RO in ARTMIS.
 Upon USAID approval, an ADD for each line item will be automatically calculated and captured in ARTMIS. - 2.
 The minimum delivery window is defined according to GHSC-PSM business rules as 14 calendar days before the ADD through seven calendar days after the ADD. - 3.
 Once set, the ADD may be changed only if it is covered by one or more of the approved reason codes, enabling a customer-approved change to the ADD.
 A list of approved reason codes and details on how the codes are applied are available in the "ADD, EDD, and Reason Code" guidance document in the GHSC-PSM Quality Management System (QMS).
-All customer approvals of ADD changes must be documented and retained. - 4.
+All customer approvals of ADD changes must be documented and retained.
+Once an ADD has been approved & revised, the original date is retained as the ADD and the new date is stored and referred to by the title Revised Agreed Delivery Date (rADD).
+A line item should have the same ADD and rADD unless a reason code has been applied to the order.
+Please note that SD (Supplier Delay) codes may be visible in the data, which are internal management codes, that are unrelated to AD (Acceptable Delay) codes that require formal customer approval. - 4.
 A line item is considered on time and in full if it is delivered to the recipient at the requested quantity within the minimum delivery window.
 The project may use USAID-approved reason codes to allow some shipments to be considered in full even if they are under-shipped, in limited circumstances (e.g. QA sampling, palletization, etc.). - 5.
 GHSC-PSM is expected to deliver line items on time in full subject to ELTs and the minimum delivery window. - 6.
 A customer's line item may be split into multiple shipments for various reasons.
 If the line item is split at the request of the customer with an ADD specified for each portion of the split, each portion will be considered a separate line item.
 If the line item is split for any other reason (for instance, a production issue, limited freighter capacity for air shipments), the split will still be considered one line item.
 All portions of the split (i.e., the total quantity of the line item as requested to be delivered) must be delivered within the minimum delivery window for the line item to be considered on time and in full.
 If a portion of the line item is delivered within the window but not all of it, the line item will be considered on time but not in full.
 Consider the following scenarios: